allen-tarasyuk/TicTacToe/README.md

 # TicTacToe

-## So far, the game presents three options for player to choose.
+## So far, the game presents three options for the player to choose.
 When an option is selected, a new scene is generated.
 However, I have yet to provide any functionality to the 'back' button.

 ### ![image](https://user-images.githubusercontent.com/58355275/215985104-91c2d070-be9b-410a-b5ec-324880301a3f.png)